Mullvad Review: Quick Expert Summary

 While Bridge Mode works on Windows, macOS, and Linux, I’m disappointed that it’s not available on iOS or through Mullvad’s app for Android — you can manually set it up on Android by using the Shadowsocks and OpenVPN apps, but I don’t recommend doing this because it’s a complicated process.
 To obfuscate your VPN traffic on Android and iOS, I prefer ExpressVPN, PrivateVPN, and VyprVPN.

 Overall, Mullvad VPN offers good obfuscation through its Bridge Mode feature.
-While I wish Mullvad VPN made the feature more intuitive and added it to Android and iOS, Bridge Mode is great for hiding your VPN traffic and bypassing censorship in countries like China.
+While I wish Mullvad VPN made the feature more intuitive and added it to Android and iOS, Bridge Mode is great for hiding your VPN traffic, and it works in restrictive countries like China.

 Mullvad VPN’s Connection Check feature is really cool — it offers DNS and WebRTC leak tests so you don’t need to visit a third-party site to test your VPN’s leak protection, check to see if you’re using a blacklisted IP address, and test the ports you opened for port forwarding.